digitalbreed/jquery.fbmessenger/README.md

 | Method | Description
 | ------ | -----------
-| `('start', offset)` | Replaces the welcome screen with the actual chat in order to send messages, similarly as if the user touches the "Get Started" button.
+| `('start', options)` | Replaces the welcome screen with the actual chat in order to send messages, similarly as if the user touches the "Get Started" button.
-| `('message', user, text, timestamp, offset)` | Creates a new message sent by user with symbolic name `user` with text `text` and (optional) timestamp `timestamp` (must be type `Date`).
+| `('message', user, text, options)` | Creates a new message sent by user with symbolic name `user` with text `text` and (optional) timestamp `options.timestamp` (must be type `Date`).
+| `('showQuickReplies', quickReplies, options)` | Moves the quick reply options into view, where `quickReplies` is an array of strings.
+| `('selectQuickReply', quickReplyIndex, options)` | Selects the quick reply with index `quickReplyIndex`.
-| `('typingIndicator', offset)` | Enables the typing indicator for the left user.
+| `('typingIndicator', options)` | Enables the typing indicator for the left user.
 It remains turned on until a new message is sent by the left user.
 | `('run')` | Executes the previously scheduled steps.

-The `offset` parameter is optional.
-If it is provided, execution is halted until `run` is called and every step is delayed `offset` milliseconds to the previous step.
+The `options` parameter is optional and may contain an attribute `delay`.
+If `delay` is provided, execution is halted until `run` is called and every step is delayed `delay` milliseconds to the previous step.
 If it's not provided, the corresponding action is executed immediately.

 ## Options